What Recovery Mode Means on Your Thermostat

 - Your Smart Thermostat Has Noticed a Certain Pattern: A smart thermostat can adjust its settings automatically based on how you use your HVAC system.
 Therefore, it may go into recovery mode to reach a predicted temperature level.

-When May Recovery Mode Indicate a Thermostat Problem?
+When May Recovery Mode Indicate a Potential Issue

 If everything is normal, recovery mode means your HVAC system is running to raise or lower the temperature to a preset or predicted level.
 However, it can indicate a problem in the following situations: